Kitchen hygiene and food safety

 How to wash a chopping board

-Cracks and grooves on chopping boards can harbour bacteria, so it is very important to clean them thoroughly.
+Cracks and grooves on chopping boards can harbour bacteria, so it is very important to clean them thoroughly with hot soapy water.

-- Wash your chopping board with hot soapy water after each use and be sure to scrub off any food or bits of dirt.
+- Always wash your chopping board with hot soapy water after each use and be sure to scrub off any food or bits of dirt.

-- This is very important if you have used the board to cut meat, poultry, seafood or raw vegetables.
+- Washing properly is very important if you have used the board to cut raw meat, poultry, seafood or raw vegetables.

-- A hot wash in the dishwasher is a very good way to clean plastic chopping boards, but a good scrub in the sink with hot soapy water will also work.
+- A hot wash in the dishwasher is a very good way to clean plastic chopping boards – always check that they are dishwasher safe.
+However a good scrub in the sink with hot soapy water will do the same job.

-- Be very careful to wash anything that you’ve used with raw meat before using it again with cooked or ready-to-eat foods.
+- Be very careful to wash any utensils that have touched raw meat before using them again.

 - Wash utensils in hot soapy water or in the dishwasher.